 DSPS 4028 Coping with Acquired Brain Injury

-Students with a mild acquired brain injury learn about the impact of brain injuries on learning, relationships, and emotions.
-Strategies to improve memory, organization, planning, reasoning, and communication are presented.
-Activities involve following directions, problem-solving, time management, verbal and written skills.
+Students with mild acquired brain injury learn strategies to improve attention, memory, organization, planning, reasoning, and communication in a supportive group setting.
+Classroom tasks include following directions, problem-solving, time management, verbal and written skills.
+Emphasis is placed on student responsibility, reliability, goal-setting, and organization.

 After successful completion of this course, students will be able to:

-- Outcome 4: Utilize compensatory strategies to maximize success on tasks of logic and reasonIng
+- Outcome 2: Utilize compensatory strategies to maximize success on tasks of logic, reasoning, and memory.

-- Outcome 5: Successfully use a calendar and/or notebook for memory and organizational skills.
+- Outcome 3: Employ a calendar and/or notebook system for planning and organization for classroom tasks.

-- Outcome 6: Verbally formulate and summarize thoughts using logical, sequential statements
+- Outcome 4: Formulate and summarize thoughts orally using logical, sequential statements.